 Review and Management of Financial Disclosures

-- Completed OAFD forms will be sent by the Intellectual Property Department to the applicable Institute Director or the President for review in accordance with this Policy.
-If in his/her judgment, the OAFD form indicates a potential conflict of interest or a Significant Financial Interest that is related to PHS-funded research, the OAFD form will be referred to the COIC.
+- Completed SFI disclosure forms will be sent by the Grants Administrators to the relevant Institute Director, COO, or the President for review in accordance with this Policy.
+If in his/her judgment, the SFI Disclosure form indicates a potential conflict of interest related to PHS-funded research, the SFI Disclosure form will be referred to the COIC.

 - The Investigator involved in review by the COIC will be notified in writing of the COIC's determination.
 Gladstone will take such actions as are necessary to manage financial conflicts of interest in PHS-funded research, including, prior to the expenditure of PHS award funds, development and implementation of a management plan that specifies the actions that have been or will be taken to manage, reduce or eliminate the financial conflict of interest.